iamjayshakur/datavisualization-fall2021/assignment1.md

 ### Using your own knowledge and critical thinking abilities, do you think the data was accurate?
 1-5, with 5 most accurate.
 List any areas where you question the accuracy of the data.
 List sources you would suggest the reporter check with.
 Did they provide a source?
 Did they explain everything that needed explaining?

+I do think the data is accurate as presented by Kyle Hopkins.
+However, I do think the reader, though this most likely was not the intention of the author, could fall into the  false belief that correlation means causation.
+It is not empirically true or proven that because there is a lack of a local police force that this is the only reason violent crime is rampant.
+In order to qualify this indirect claim and link the two things the author uses a personal, human anecdote.
+This gives a real-life example in microcosm form.

 ## Quality

-Regardless of the form that the graphic/story takes, was it executed at a high degree of quality?
+### Regardless of the form that the graphic/story takes, was it executed at a high degree of quality?
 (Rank 1-5, with five excellent.)
 Explain what they did well and areas where improvements could be made.
 Type and color (if piece includes graphics)

+I would rate the design of the graphic, a map of Alaska with red dots denoting the places that had no local law enforcement in 2019, as a 4.
+As mentioned, it is simple (white, grey with red as the "stand out" color) and it is effective in showing that the lack of local law enforcement is widespread.
+I would make the "red dots" animated, the story has a lot of copy and a map with some animation would add a layer of surpise as well as draw readers in to the main point of the article.

 ## Based on your knowledge of color and type use, did this person use type (as in typography, fonts) and color to their best purpose?

-For example, did it:
-Look like it all belonged together?
+For example, did it: Look like it all belonged together?
 Draw your eye first to the most important pieces of information?
 Make sense?
-For example, if it discussed heat, did it use the color red to communicate the degree of heat rather than, say, blue?

-## Type (1-5)
+For example, if it discussed heat, did it use the color red to communicate the degree of heat rather than, say, blue? ## Type (1-5) Explain ## Color (1-5) Explain
-Explain

-## Color (1-5)
-Explain

-## Creativity
-Did the piece use some creative elements to good effect?
+## Creativity Did the piece use some creative elements to good effect?
 As in, to emphasize those areas that could draw someone in, or to add detail where needed, but not just random visual or story junk that distracts you?
 How?

+There is very little creativity in that the only depiciton of the data is a very simple map.
+If the goal was to purposely be conservative in the design that was accomplished and allows the reader to focus in on the text.
+There are no random visuals or "story junk" that distracts.
+The text is aided by the map (cviusal) and the video segments embedded within the article.

 ## Rate effectiveness on scale of 1-5.
+Overall, I would rate the effectiveness of this article and this graphic as a 4.
+It is simple and directly to the point but could be more exciting and present ther data with more animation and color i.e. a better version of the Alaska map.